-WHAT ABOUT YOUR BABY’S REFLUX PROBLEM?
+WHAT ABOUT YOUR BABY’S REFLUX (GERD) PROBLEM?

-Although PROTON PUMP INHIBITORS (PPI’s, otherwise known as stomach acid blockers) are one of the more commonly-prescribed class of drugs in a nation that consumes mass quantities of drugs in the first place (HERE), they’ve been in the news for the past several years not only because of their increasingly-exposed SIDE EFFECT PROFILE, but because they are mis-prescribed almost 100% of the time.
+Although PROTON PUMP INHIBITORS (PPI’s, otherwise known as stomach acid blockers) are one of the more commonly-prescribed class of drugs in a nation that consumes mass quantities of drugs in the first place (HERE), they’ve been in the news (as well as numerous attorney ads) for the past several years not only because of their increasingly-exposed SIDE EFFECT PROFILE, but because they are mis-prescribed almost 100% of the time.

 “GER in preterm infants is most often diagnosed and treated on the basis of clinical and behavioral signs rather than on specific testing to prove or disprove pathology, and many infants continue to be treated after they are discharged from the hospital.
 Indeed, routine use of anti-reflux medications for the treatment of symptomatic GER in preterm infants was one of the therapies singled out as being of questionable value in the recent American Academy of Pediatrics (AAP) Choosing Wisely campaign.

-Firstly, read Dr. Robert Mendelsohn’s book (he is a pediatrician), HOW TO RAISE A HEALTHY CHILD IN SPITE OF YOUR DOCTOR.
+Firstly, read Dr. Robert Mendelsohn’s book (he was a world renowned pediatrician and educator), HOW TO RAISE A HEALTHY CHILD IN SPITE OF YOUR DOCTOR.
 Secondly, if your child has COLIC, click the link.
 And thirdly, if you want to learn why stomach acid is not your enemy but your friend, HERE is the place to start.
 And if you know someone that needs this information, a great way to reach them is on FACEBOOK (like, share, or follow).